For the Fed, the urgency to act quickly and strongly

 It is therefore time for the Fed to act quickly and forcefully by trying to make up for lost time.

 After the mea culpa of Jerome Powell, who admitted that the Fed should have acted sooner, it is a return to fundamentals for the members of the Monetary Policy Committee (Federal Open Market Committee – FOMC), with price stability as absolute goal.
-Their most recent and resolutely hawkish comments leave no doubt about the next meeting on May 3 and 4: the Fed should announce a 50bp rate hike as well as the reduction in the size of its balance sheet from the month of June.
+Their most recent and resolutely hawkish comments leave no doubt regarding the next meeting on May 3 and 4: the Fed should announce a 50bp rate hike as well as the reduction in the size of its balance sheet from the month of June.

 The challenge in executing the normalization of its monetary policy will however be to ensure a soft landing for the American economy, while maintaining a dynamic labor market, and above all avoiding causing an entry into recession.